tinawang-jy/DSCI550_TikaSimilarity_PixstoryDataAnalysis/README.md

 > reads in a Pandas DataFrame called df, drops any rows that contain only NaN values using the dropna() method, and then saves each row of the resulting DataFrame as a separate JSON file in a new folder called data.

 >b.
 Compare Jaccard similarity, edit-distance, and cosine similarity

+If you want to compute Jaccard similarity, you should run the code below.

 > Jaccard similarity
-If you want to compute Jaccard similarity, you should write the code below.

 ```
 $
 ```
-If you want to compute edit-distance, you should write the code below.

 > edit-distance
 ```
 $ python edit-value-similarity.py --inputDir /path/to/files --outCSV /path/to/output.csv --accept png pdf gif
 ```
-If you want to compute Cosine similarity, you should write the code below
+> Cosine similarity
 ```
 $ python cosine_similarity.py [-h] --inputDir INPUTDIR --outCSV OUTCSV [--accept [png pdf etc...]]
 ```